paula-gradu/paula-gradu.github.io/index.md

 ## Paula Gradu
 pgradu@berkeley.edu

-I'm a second year graduate student in EECS at UC Berkeley, advised by Ben Recht and Michael Jordan.
+I'm a second year graduate student in EECS at UC Berkeley.
 Before, I was very fortunate to be advised by Prof. [Elad Hazan](https://www.cs.princeton.edu/~ehazan/) at Princeton.

 ### My Research